jdeluyck/kcoreorg-website/_posts/2016/2016-12-15-tweaking-woocommerce-payment-workflows.md

 </pre>

-I have several reservations with the code above: it&#8217;s basically shamelessly copying and overloading the two functions of the parent class, and calling a private function which is internal to the parent class &#8211; both of which might cause trouble if there are big changes in WooCommerce.
-It works, but well, it&#8217;s .. ugly.
+I have several reservations with the code above: it's basically shamelessly copying and overloading the two functions of the parent class, and calling a private function which is internal to the parent class - both of which might cause trouble if there are big changes in WooCommerce.
+It works, but well, it's .. ugly.
 So, I looked for a better way to tackle this.

 <pre>sadfasdfasdf
 add_action( 'woocommerce_email_before_order_table', 'add_order_email_instructions', 10, 2 );